IKEA’s Growth Strategy

 IKEA had to restrategize because of the global recession of 2008 and the general spike in prices.
 It repositioned itself for a long-term growth through a further reduction of product prices.

 Despite the economic downturn, this strategy helped stabilize IKEA’s growth margin.
-The company maintained a growth rate of about 10 percent yearly to date.
+The company maintained a growth rate of about 10 percent year to date.

 Before the global recession, IKEA enjoyed a profitable growth in almost all its markets.
 It hardly took note of the negative cost elements in its production practices.